This activated charcoal jelly face mask kinda looks and feels like black slime.

 How to use this DIY jelly face mask

-Next I rub the jelly face mask between my hands.
+To begin I rub the jelly face mask between my hands.
 It kinda feel like a gel type of liquid, almost like water beads that burst open in your hands.

-Next I apply the face mask all over your face, gently massaging it in as I go.
+Next I apply the face mask all over my face, gently massaging it in as I go.
 Sometimes I apply it on my neck as well.
 Of course I avoid my eye area and hair line, as I would with any face mask.